partykit/templates/templates/yjs-editor/README.md

 }
 ```

-Most of the code has been removed so we can zoom in.
+Most of the code has been removed so we can zoom out and see the structure.

 - [Quill](https://quilljs.com) is a popular rich text editor framework for the web.
 The library [ReactQuill](https://github.com/zenoamaro/react-quill) is a React wrapper for it. _We're using this to provide the text editor UI._
 - [Yjs](https://yjs.dev) is a popular shared datastructures framework based on CRDTs and particularly good for text.
 It allows many clients work to together on the same data, and resolves conflicts.